Comprehensive Addiction Resources Emergency (CARE) Act

 The CARE Act is modeled directly on the Ryan White CARE (Comprehensive AIDS Resources Emergency) Act, supporting local decision making and federal research and programs to prevent drug use while funding evidence-based treatments and recovery support services.

 With the amount of relief the Ryan White CARE Act provided to the AIDS epidemic, we see Senator Warren and Rep Cummings's CARE Act as a reliable and comprehensive approach to the opioid crisis.
-It had 81 co-sponsors in the House and co-sponsorship from 3 major presidential hopefuls in the Senate.
+It has over 100 co-sponsors in the House and co-sponsorship from 3 major presidential hopefuls in the Senate.

 - Last year, the Centers for Disease Control and Prevention warned that life expectancy in the United States dropped for the second year in a row—and drug overdoses are the single biggest reason why.

 - Emergency room visits for opioid overdoses skyrocketed across the United States by 30% between July 2016 and September 2017.
 In 2016, nearly 64,000 Americans died from drug overdoses—rivaling the peak death figures from HIV/AIDS in the mid-1990s.